y-moriguchi/kanapl/README.md

-# KANAPL
+# Morilib APL (KANAPL)

-KANAPL is an APL interpreter written by JavaScript.
+Morilib APL is an APL interpreter written by JavaScript.

 ## How to use